Kathy Griffin: Personal life

-In August 2021, Griffin announced that she had been diagnosed with lung cancer, despite not being a smoker, and needed to have half of her left lung removed.
+In August 2021, she announced that she had been diagnosed with lung cancer although she is not a smoker, and needed to have half of her left lung removed.
 She underwent surgery the same month.

+In April 2023, Griffin revealed she was diagnosed with an "extreme case" of complex post-traumatic stress disorder.

+Griffin lived in the Hollywood Hills from 2004 to 2016.
+Since then, she has resided in Bel Air.

-Marriage and relationships
+Marriages and relationships

 Griffin married computer administrator Matt Moline in 2001, after being introduced by Moline's sister, television producer Rebecca Moline.
 They divorced in May 2006.
-On Larry King Live, Griffin accused Moline of stealing $72,000 from her; Matt Moline did not respond to the allegation publicly but stated he was saddened by it.
+On Larry King Live, Griffin accused Moline of stealing $72,000 from her; Moline did not respond to the allegation publicly but said that he was saddened by it.

 In July 2007, rumors that Griffin was dating Apple co-founder Steve Wozniak circulated.
 Griffin and Wozniak attended the 2007 Emmy Awards together.
 On Tom Green's House Tonight on February 6, 2008, Griffin confirmed her relationship with Wozniak.
 Wozniak and Griffin served as King and Queen of the Humane Society of Silicon Valley Fur Ball on April 5, 2008, in Santa Clara, California.
 In June 2008, it was confirmed that Griffin and Wozniak were no longer dating.

-On August 9, 2009, Griffin attended the Teen Choice Awards with Levi Johnston and subsequently interviewed him on Larry King Live.
+On August 9, 2009, Griffin attended the Teen Choice Awards with Levi Johnston and then interviewed him on Larry King Live.
 In the interview, Griffin and Johnston joked that they were in a serious relationship.

-On March 7, 2011, while appearing on The Howard Stern Show, Griffin announced she was romantically involved with actor and former NFL practice-squad player Isaiah Mustafa.
-Mustafa later stated he was single.
+On March 7, 2011, while appearing on The Howard Stern Show, Griffin announced that she was romantically involved with actor and former NFL practice-squad player Isaiah Mustafa.
+He later said that he was single.

-In the same interview, she stated the previous July, she had ended a four-year relationship with a man she did not identify but said he is "a regular guy with a regular job", and that it was a "messy breakup".
-It was later revealed the man is Griffin's tour manager, who had appeared on several seasons of My Life on the D List.
+In the same interview, she said that the previous July, she had ended a four-year relationship with a man she did not identify but said he is "a regular guy with a regular job", and that it was a "messy breakup".
+It was later revealed that the man is Griffin's tour manager, who had appeared on several seasons of My Life on the D List.

 From 2012 until November 2018, Griffin was in a relationship with marketing executive Randy Bick.
-They reconciled in April 2019.
-She resided in the Hollywood Hills from 2004 to 2016.
-She has resided in Bel Air since.
+They also reconciled in April 2019.
 Griffin married Bick at her home on January 1, 2020, in a ceremony officiated by comedian Lily Tomlin.
+On December 29, 2023, Griffin filed for divorce from Bick, citing irreconcilable differences.
+The divorce was finalized on January 13, 2025.